What Happens After Chapter 7 Bankruptcy?

 Table of Contents

-This article answers some of the frequently asked questions on what happens after filing for Chapter 7 bankruptcy.
+This article answers some frequently asked questions (FAQ) on what happens after filing for Chapter 7 bankruptcy.

-After you file for Chapter 7 bankruptcy, a number of things will happen.
+After you file for Chapter 7 bankruptcy, several things will happen.
 These include:

 1) You will be assigned a bankruptcy trustee who will oversee your filing.